Motivic sheaves revisited: Effective motivic sheaves

 \item In \cite{arapura}, we only considered the case where $R$ was a field.
 There $\cM(S)$ had coefficients in $\Q$.

 \item The present construction corresponds to what were called {\em premotivic} sheaves in \cite{arapura}.
 There was an additional step of forcing $\cM(-)$ to be a stack in the Zariski topology.
-This could also be done here, but we have decided it is not really that useful.
+This could also be done here, but it is not necessary for the present purposes.